Powerful Asset Mapping & Situational Awareness Software

 How can I share the videos I will make with LineVision with my clients?
 Will they also have to buy the LineVision software to view my content?

-The geoProject format is the ideal way to deliver an interactive and immersive deliverable to your client.
+The geoProject format is the ideal way to deliver an interactive and immersive map-based deliverable to your client.
 (Click here for more on geoProjects.)

 Since we do offer the monthly plans, so you could subscribe for your client and turn off their subscription for the months that its is not being used.